yanguwan/OkrExplorer/README.md

 ## OKR Map

-Display the alignment and leveraging level in your orginazation, including who are not aligned with your objectives and who are leveraged.
+Display the alignment and leveraging level in your organization, including who are not aligned with your objectives and who are leveraged.

 ## OkrEx Analytics
 Show what key words are mostly searched and/or subscribed.